By Natasha Shaikh

 In the midst of the true horrors of American colonialism, Indigenous displacement, and gentrification, Jones paints a portrait of the scared and traumatized girl beneath the Jason Voorhees mask: angry, yes, but also a girl who easily cries, fiercely loves, and desperately wants a home.
 A girl whose feelings are too big for her body.
 My Heart Is a Chainsaw is her story, her homage to horror and revenge and triumph.

-The Hacienda by Isabel Cañas (Available on Audible Canada)
+2) The Hacienda, by Isabel Cañas (Available on Audible Canada)

-- With elements of Mexican Gothic and Crimson Peak, this debut supernatural gothic novel is set in the aftermath of the Mexican War of Independence, about a remote house, a sinister haunting, and the woman pulled into their clutches.
+With elements of Mexican Gothic and Crimson Peak, this debut supernatural gothic novel is set in the aftermath of the Mexican War of Independence, about a remote house, a sinister haunting, and the woman pulled into their clutche

 Beatriz is a woman set to find safety and control over her life after her family is disgraced after the Mexican government is overthrown.
 When a handsome government official proposes, Beatriz ignores the rumours surrounding his first wife’s sudden demise, choosing instead to seize the security that his estate in the countryside provides.
 She will have her own home again, no matter the cost.